kschuste/payments/README.md

 To execute the jasmine unit tests execute the following: 'npm run test'

 ## Code formatting
-Eslint is used to keep  code clean and formatted the same execute the following to run the linter: 'npm run lint'
+Eslint is used to keep  code clean and formatted the same.
+Execute the following to run the linter: 'npm run lint'